…And the wind lifting the song, and interrupting it,

 Exile’s Letter, by Li Po ( c.760 AD), translation by Ezra Pound

 I’ve been thinking, perhaps not surprisingly in a life where we are all estranged from normalcy just now, about the concept of exile.
-It is the dominant theme in my series Empire’s Legacy, although it is explored most strongly in the last book, Empire’s Exile.
+It is the dominant theme in my series Empire’s Legacy, although it is explored most strongly in Empire’s Exile and the upcoming Empire’s Passing.
 I read a number of poems and stories about exile while I was writing Empire’s Exile; about physical banishment, but also about spiritual and psychological exile, because the book isn’t just about being physically outcast.
 Some of those expressions of exile stayed with me more than others, no more so than a small excerpt from the Chinese poet Li Po’s greatest poem: the idea of a random wind, a random act, (a random virus?) interrupting an idea or a life, ending joy.
 Very close to the end of my book, I echoed his thoughts in these lines:

 A gust of wind rattled the grasses.
 If he replied, I did not hear the words.
 I raised my head for one last, long kiss, and then he stood, holding out his hand.